pashupati123/Pipenv/index.md

 It  introduces two new files, the Pipfile (which is meant to replace requirements.txt) with the specific python version specified in command and the Pipfile.lock (which enables deterministic builds).

+spawn a shell in a virtual environment to isolate the development of this app.
 ```markdown
 pipenv shell
 ```

-spawn a shell in a virtual environment to isolate the development of this app:
 This will create a virtual environment if one doesn’t already exist.